🔍 Fertilizer Numbers Meaning: The Ultimate Explanation

 📋 What Does Fertilizer Look Like?
 Reading Labels

-1. Look for three large numbers on the front (NPK ratio)
+1. Look for three large numbers on the front (N-P-K ratio)

-2. Check the guaranteed analysis section
+2. Check the guaranteed analysis section for actual nutrient percentages

-3. Note any additional micronutrients listed
+3. Note any additional micronutrients (iron, sulfur, magnesium)

 🎯 Fertilizer Ratio Meaning: Choosing the Right Balance